api3dao/contracts/docs/contracts/api3-server-v1/api3market.md

-# Api3Market
+# Api3MarketV2

-API3 users interact with Api3Market over the [API3 market frontend](https://market.api3.org) to purchase data feed subscriptions.
+API3 users interact with Api3MarketV2 over the [API3 market](../../glossary.md#api3-market) frontend to purchase [data feed](../../glossary.md#data-feed) [subscriptions](../../glossary.md#subscription).
-Api3Market deploys an [AirseekerRegistry](./airseekerregistry.md) that it owns in its constructor.
+Api3MarketV2 has an accompanying [AirseekerRegistry](./airseekerregistry.md) that it owns.
-User interactions update AirseekerRegistry, which immediately reconfigures the respective [Airseeker](../../infrastructure/airseeker.md).
+User interactions update AirseekerRegistry, which immediately reconfigures the respective [Airseeker](../../glossary.md#airseeker).
-For example, buying a subscription for a [dAPI](./api3serverv1.md#dapi) that is currently deactivated will activate it and set its update parameters to the ones from the subscription, causing Airseeker to immediately start executing updates as specified.
+For example, buying a subscription for a [dAPI](../../glossary.md#dapi) that is currently deactivated will activate it and set its [update parameters](../../glossary.md#update-parameters) to the ones from the subscription, causing Airseeker to immediately start executing updates as specified.

 ## The owner

-Api3Market inherits [HashRegistry](../access/hashregistry.md), which inherits Ownable, which means Api3Market has an owner.
+Api3MarketV2 inherits [HashRegistry](../access/hashregistry.md), which inherits Ownable, which means Api3MarketV2 has an owner.
-Unlike HashRegistry, the Api3Market ownership cannot be transferred or renounced (i.e., the owner specified at the deployment is immutable).
+Unlike HashRegistry, the Api3MarketV2 ownership cannot be transferred or renounced (i.e., the owner specified at the deployment is immutable).
-In addition to [HashRegistry functionality](../access/hashregistry.md#the-owner), Api3Market allows its owner to cancel all subscriptions for a dAPI by calling `cancelSubscriptions()` in case the dAPI needs to be decomissioned urgently, without waiting for the ongoing subscriptions to end.
+In addition to [HashRegistry functionality](../access/hashregistry.md#the-owner), Api3MarketV2 allows its owner to cancel all subscriptions for a dAPI by calling `cancelSubscriptions()` in case the dAPI needs to be decomissioned urgently, without waiting for the ongoing subscriptions to end.

 ## Merkle roots as HashRegistry hash types

-Api3Market uses three types of HashRegistry hash types:
+Api3MarketV2 uses three types of HashRegistry hash types:

 - dAPI management Merkle root
 - dAPI pricing Merkle root
 - Signed API URL Merkle root

 As the names imply, each is the root of a Merkle tree that contains the respective data.
-The Api3Market owner can set different signers for each of these.
+The Api3MarketV2 owner can set different signers for each of these.

 ## Merkle trees

-Api3Market enables API3 to predetermine the decisions related to its data feed services and publish them on-chain in the form of roots of Merkle trees.
+Api3MarketV2 enables API3 to predetermine the decisions related to its data feed services and publish them on-chain in the form of roots of Merkle trees.
-These Merkle trees are then published for the users to be able to provide the respective Merkle proofs while interacting with Api3Market.
+These Merkle trees are then published for the users to be able to provide the respective Merkle proofs while interacting with Api3MarketV2.

-`@openzeppelin/merkle-tree` is used to generate the Merkle trees, and Api3Market uses OpenZeppelin's MerkleProof contract library to verify the proofs.
+`@openzeppelin/merkle-tree` is used to generate the Merkle trees, and Api3MarketV2 uses OpenZeppelin's MerkleProof contract library to verify the proofs.

 ### dAPI management Merkle tree

 The leaves of the dAPI management Merkle tree is the hash of the following values:

 - dAPI name (`bytes32`): The name that describes what data the dAPI provides (e.g., `ETH/USD`).
-- Data feed ID (`bytes32`): The ID of the [data feed](./api3serverv1.md#data-feeds) that the dAPI is to be pointed at.
+- Data feed ID (`bytes32`): The ID of the data feed that the dAPI is to be pointed at.
-  Cannot specify a [Beacon set](./api3serverv1.md#beacon-set) with more than 21 [Beacons](./api3serverv1.md#beacon).
+  Cannot specify a [Beacon set](../../glossary.md#beacon-set) with more than 21 [Beacons](../../glossary.md#beacon).
-- dAPI sponsor wallet address (`address`): The address of the [sponsor wallet](../../specs/airnode-protocol.md#sponsor-wallets) that will send the dAPI update transactions.
+- dAPI [sponsor wallet](../../glossary.md#sponsor-wallet) address (`address`): The address of the sponsor wallet that will send the dAPI update transactions.

 Each dAPI name in a dAPI management Merkle tree is intended to be unique.